 Rechargeable toothbrushes have a built-in battery pack that you can recharge from its own AC adaptor; battery-powered ones look just like regular toothbrushes with room for the battery in the handle.

-Despite the low initial costs when you buy a battery-powered toothbrush, we find no battery-powered models are as good compared to most of the rechargeable models.
-It's also worth considering the cost and environmental impact of throwing away alkaline batteries.
-(Using rechargeable batteries can help minimise this.)
+Battery-powered toothbrushes are inexpensive to buy but it's worth considering the cost and environmental impact of throwing away alkaline batteries.
+(Using rechargeable batteries can help minimise this).

-We find rechargeable electric toothbrushes just over $3 per year in power, while the battery-powered toothbrushes can cost up to $27 per year in replacing batteries.
+We find rechargeable electric toothbrushes cost you just over $3 per year in power, while the battery-powered toothbrushes can cost up to $27 per year in replacing batteries.

 Rotation, oscillation or vibration

-Some toothbrushes just have a vibrate function, which aren't as good well for teeth cleaning.
-Toothbrushes with a rotation oscillation action have been found by the not-for-profit Cochrane Collaboration to "reduce plaque and gingivitis more than manual tooth brushing".
+Some toothbrushes just have a vibrate function, which isn't as good for teeth cleaning.
+Toothbrushes with a rotation oscillation action have been found by the nonprofit Cochrane Collaboration to "reduce plaque and gingivitis more than manual tooth brushing".

 Features to look for